Interns are required to adhere to a confidentiality commitment.

 How much money will I need to live in Geneva / New York?

 The Swiss Government estimates cost of living at 2,660CHF per month.
 This recommendation is based upon the high cost of living in Geneva.

 Are any travel/accommodation/relocation costs to Geneva or New York covered by ISHR?

 Travel from your country to Geneva or New York, accommodation, health insurance and relocations costs are not covered by ISHR.
 Accident insurance (for Geneva based intern only) and visa fees are covered by ISHR.

 Are interns paid?

 How many internship positions are offered?

-There are typically two internships at a time for the Geneva Programme team, one at a time for the New York Programme team and for the other teams.
+There are typically two internships at a time for the Geneva Programme team, one at a time for the New York Programme team.

 What happens after I have submitted my application?